 1.2.
-These Standard Terms and Conditions apply to all engagements and additional follow-up engagements undertaken by DVDW Advocaten, its legal successor(s), its partners and/or the dDirectors of its partners, as well as employees, to the legal relationships resulting from or relating to such engagements, as well as to the phase preceding the conclusion of a contract for services.
-DVDW Advocaten may amend these Standard Terms and Conditions, whereupon such amendments will be applicable as set out above.
+These Standard Terms and Conditions apply to all engagements and additional follow-up engagements undertaken by DVDW, its legal successors, its shareholders and/or the Directors of its partners, or its employees, to the legal relationships resulting from or relating to such engagements, and to the phase preceding the formation of a contract for services.
+DVDW may amend these Standard Terms and Conditions, whereupon such amendments will be applicable as set out above.

 3. Fees and disbursements

 3.1.
 The costs of DVDW’s performance of the engagement consist of the professional fees, VAT (where applicable) and disbursements.